erjank/teaching/motivation.md

 > **Never Learn Alone**
 >
 > One way to support at-risk learners of all kinds is to have people
 > sign up for workshops in small teams rather than as individuals.
-If an
+If
-> entire lab group comes, or if attendees are drawn from the same (or
+> an entire lab group comes, or if attendees are drawn from the same
-> closely-related) disciplines, everyone in the room will know in
+> (or closely-related) disciplines, everyone in the room will know in
-> advance that they will be with at least a few people they trust, which
+> advance that they will be with at least a few people they trust,
-> increases the chances of them actually coming.
-It also helps after the
+> which increases the chances of them actually coming.
+It also helps
-> workshop: if people come with their labmates, they can work together
+> after the workshop: if people come with their labmates, they can
-> to implement what they've learned.
+> work together to implement what they've learned.
+> FIXME: define "at-risk learners" as those who have been on the
+> receiving end of systematic discrimination.

 ## Impostor Syndrome